IshanLahiru/safe-wave/README.md

 npm run dev
 ```

-This will start the Expo development server.
+This starts the Expo development server.
 You can then:
 - Press `w` to open in web browser
 - Press `a` to open Android emulator
 - Press `i` to open iOS simulator
-- Scan QR code with Expo Go app on your phone
+- Scan the QR code with Expo Go app on your phone

 ### Backend Only